DevExpress/Logify.Alert.Clients/dotnet/Logify.Alert.Log4Net/readme.md

 ## Quick Start

-Set up Logify Alert client for your target platform.
-The **App.config** example below is for console or WinForms application.
+Set up the Logify Alert client for your target platform.
+The **App.config** example below is for a console or WinForms application.
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>
 <configuration>